TRX Workout Benefits: 9 Reasons to Start Suspension Training

 Pros and cons of the TRX

-- Builds muscle strength and works out the entire body
+- Strengthens muscles and works the whole body

 Possible exercises you can perform with TRX